CIEMAT-Neutrino/UTILS/cern/condor.md

 ### 1. Basic Job Submission

-To submit a basic job to the grid, create a submission script (e.g., `submit-job.submit`) with the following content:
+To submit a basic job to the grid, create a submission script (e.g., `submit-job.sub`) with the following content:

 ```condor
 executable = /path/to/your/executable